tuanductran/todo-list-vite/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Ftuanductran%2Ftodo-list-vite)

-## Branch Structure

-This repository follows a branch model with two main branches:

-- **master:** The stable branch containing production-ready code.
-- **develop:** The branch dedicated to developing new features and improvements.

 ## Key Features

 - **Easy Task Addition:** Effortlessly add new tasks to your list, optimizing your workflow.